 A book about glass squid - shows relative sizes of different squid and sperm whales compared to a semi-trailer truck.

 Did you know that April has been National Poetry month?
-To celebrate, The STEM Friday blog has been publishing STEM Haiku (see comments, too).
+To celebrate, The STEM Friday blog has a post about STEM Haiku .
 Here is my haiku inspired by the book:

 Search for sea monster